Buy train tickets for any journey in Great Britain

 And if all this wasn’t enough, there’s also the 120-acre Yorkshire Arboretum on the Castle Howard Estate.
 Here you’ll find 6,000 trees from every temperate corner of the globe.
 Highlights in spring include the fluffy white flowers of the Chinese Mountain Ash, the original seed of which was collected on a plant-hunting expedition to a remote mountain in China.

 With so many beautiful locations to explore this spring, it’s the perfect time to start planning your journey.
-Discover our advanced tickets and get 70%* off your next train journey.
+Discover our Advance tickets and get up to 70%* off your next train journey.

-Image credits: Spring gardens at Stowe by Martin Pettitt, Ilam Park Gardens in Spring by Michael Button under Creative Commons Attribution 2.0 Generic License .
-Seal at Cornish seal sanctuary by Stuart Richards and Daffodils at Castle Howard by Andrew Stawarz under Creative Commons Attribution -No Derivs 2.0 Generic.
+Image credits: Spring gardens at Stowe by Martin Pettitt, and Daffodils at Castle Howard by Andrew Stawarz under Creative Commons Attribution -No Derivs 2.0 Generic.